spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 - Access to an Azure cloud account.

 - Palette integration with Azure account.
-Review [Create an Azure Cloud account](azure-cloud.md) for guidance.
+Review [Register and Manage Azure Cloud Account](azure-cloud.md) for guidance.

 - A Secure Shell (SSH) key pre-configured in your Azure environment.